CH-Earth/gistool/docs/index.rst

 .. code-block:: console

     Usage:
-     extract-dataset [options...]
+      extract-gis [options...]

     Script options:
-     -d, --dataset                     Meteorological forcing dataset of interest -i, --dataset-dir=DIR             The source path of the dataset file(s) -v, --variable=var1[,var2[...]]
-Variables to process
+      -d, --dataset                    Geospatial dataset of interest
+      -i, --dataset-dir=DIR            The source path of the dataset file(s) -r, --crs=INT                    The EPSG code of interest; optional [defaults to 4326]
-     -o, --output-dir=DIR              Writes processed files to DIR -s, --start-date=DATE             The start date of the data -e, --end-date=DATE               The end date of the data -l, --lat-lims=REAL,REAL          Latitude's upper and lower bounds optional; within the [-90, +90] limits
+      -v, --variable=var1[,var2[...]]
+If applicable, variables to process -o, --output-dir=DIR             Writes processed files to DIR -s, --start-date=DATE            If applicable, start date of the geospatial data; optional
-     -n, --lon-lims=REAL,REAL          Longitude's upper and lower bounds optional; within the [-180, +180] limits
-     -a, --shape-file=PATH             Path to the ESRI shapefile; optional -m, --ensemble=ens1,[ens2,[...]]
-Ensemble members to process; optional Leave empty to extract all ensemble members -M, --model=model1,[model2,[...]]
-Models that are part of a dataset, only applicable to climate datasets, optional
-     -S, --scenario=scn1,[scn2,[...]]
-Climate scenarios to process, only applicable to climate datasets, optional
+      -e, --end-date=DATE              If applicable, end date of the geospatial data; optional
+      -l, --lat-lims=REAL,REAL         Latitude's upper and lower bounds; optional -n, --lon-lims=REAL,REAL         Longitude's upper and lower bounds; optional -f, --shape-file=PATH            Path to the ESRI '.shp' file; optional -F, --fid=STR                    Column name representing elements of the Polygons to report statistics; optional
+                                       [defaults to the first column]
-     -j, --submit-job                  Submit the data extraction process as a job on the SLURM system; optional
+      -j, --submit-job                 Submit the data extraction process as a job to HPC's scheduler; optional
+      -t, --print-geotiff=BOOL         Extract the subsetted GeoTIFF file; optional [defaults to 'true']
+      -a, --stat=stat1[,stat2[...]]
+If applicable, extract the statistics of interest, currently available options are:
+                                       'min';'max';'mean';'majority';'minority';
+                                       'median';'quantile';'variety';'variance';
+                                       'stdev';'coefficient_of_variation';'frac';
+                                       'coords'; 'count'; 'sum'; optional
+      -U, --include-na                 Include NA values in generated statistics, optional
-     -k, --no-chunk                    No parallelization, recommended for small domains -p, --prefix=STR                  Prefix prepended to the output files -b, --parsable                    Parsable SLURM message mainly used for chained job submissions
+      -q, --quantile=q1[,q2[...]]
+Quantiles of interest to be produced if 'quantile' is included in the '--stat' argument.
+The values must be comma delimited float numbers between 0 and 1; optional [defaults to every 5th quantile] -p, --prefix=STR                 Prefix  prepended to the output files -b, --parsable                   Parsable SLURM message mainly used for chained job submissions
-     -c, --cache=DIR                   Path of the cache directory; optional defaults to $HOME/scratch
-     -E, --email=user@example.com      E-mail user when job starts, ends, or fails; optional
-     -C, --cluster=JSON                JSON file detailing cluster-specific details -L, --list-datasets               List all the available datasets and the corresponding keywords for '--dataset' option
-     -V, --version                     Show version
+      -c, --cache=DIR                  Path of the cache directory; optional -E, --email=STR                  E-mail when job starts, ends, and fails; optional -C, --cluster=JSON                JSON file detailing cluster-specific details -V, --version                    Show version
       -h, --help                       Show this screen and exit

-Use the navigation menu on the left to explore the ``datatool``'s documentation!
+Use the navigation menu on the left to explore the ``gistool``'s documentation!

 .. toctree::